MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 4. On the welcome screen select Sign in.
 5. In the **Email and accounts** screen, select **Work or school account**, and then select **Continue**.
-6. In the Work or school screen, enter the email address sent to you by your organization.
-If you’re the administrator, use the credentials you created for the Trial subscription.
+6. In the Work or school screen, enter the credentials you created during the trial sign-up or the credentials provided to you by the administrator who installed the app.

     ![Sign in to HoloLens)](media/sign-in-hololens.PNG "Sign in to HoloLens")